A complete overview of Gorgias OAuth: Setup, scopes, and a simpler path to integration

 Expert Verified

 Connecting your go-to apps to your helpdesk is a must for any support team that wants to work smarter, not harder.
 When your tools are all on speaking terms, your team can pull up order details from Shopify, check conversation history in your CRM, and solve customer issues in a fraction of the time.
-But let's be honest, getting these tools connected securely often feels like a job for the engineering team.
+As a mature and reliable platform, Gorgias makes these connections possible through high security standards.

 That's where Gorgias OAuth comes into play.
 It’s the standard, secure method for giving apps permission to access your Gorgias data without you ever having to hand over your password.
-In this post, we'll walk through how Gorgias OAuth works, what the setup looks like, and point you to a much simpler path if you’d rather skip the technical weeds and just get things working.
+In this post, we'll walk through how Gorgias OAuth works, what the setup looks like, and point you to a complementary path if you’d rather skip the technical details and just get things working.

 What is Gorgias OAuth?